 The Bangkok Zoo – Whatever you do don’t miss the Hippo feeding!

 2. Hua Hin and Dolphin Bay – 4 nights

 Where we stayed: Dolphin Bay Resort – Recommend (YES!).
 Beware this is very “resorty” but it is a haven for families.

 Dolphin Bay Resort (click here) is a family vacationers paradise.
 Families from all around the world book this location well in advance to make sure they have a place for their kids reserved poolside.
-Although Dolphin Bay is a big resort it maintains some of the Thai charm because of its surroundings.
+Although Dolphin Bay is a big resort, it maintains some of the Thai charms because of its surroundings.
 Take the time to rent a bike, take a kayak out on the bay to Monkey Island, go for a $6 sunset paddle below giant rock faces or take a jog down the path that parallels the beach.
 This is a nice stop if you want to relax while your kids go bananas.
 Not sesquicentennial Thailand, but the closest thing to Disneyland on the mainland.